-Under ideal circumstances, we have gone from initial intake to wire transfer disbursement in just under 2 hours.
-That is atypical, however.
+A: We process funding requests very quickly.
+In fact, under ideal circumstances, we have moved from initial intake to wire transfer disbursement in just under 2 hours.
+That is not typical, however.

-Under most normal circumstances, processing, approval, and funding can typically occur within 12 to 48 hours (1 to 2 business days).
+Normally our processing, approval, and funding can occur within 8 to 48 hours (1 to 2 business days).

-A number of factors are beyond our ability to control and affect processing speeds.
-These factors include but are not limited to, the receipt of accurate, complete information from applicants, attorney participation, attorney responsiveness, timeliness of document execution, and receipt of accurate bank account numbers, routing numbers, etc.
+Several factors, which directly affect processing speed, are beyond our ability to control.
+These factors include but are not limited to the receipt of accurate, complete information from applicants, attorney participation, attorney responsiveness, timeliness of document receipt and execution, and receipt of accurate bank account numbers, routing numbers, etc.

-A: Short answer: We don’t have a ‘maximum’.
+A: Short answer: Our auto accident settlement loans don’t have a “maximum,” per se.

-Long answer: Our “typical” car accident litigation funding amounts range from $1,000 up to $250,000+.
-But unlike other legal funding companies, TriMark does not have arbitrary, pre-set funding limits for high-value cases.
+Long answer: Our “typical” car accident litigation funding amounts range anywhere from $1,000 up to $250,000+.
+But unlike most other legal funding companies, TriMark does not set arbitrary, pre-set funding limits for high-value cases.

 The maximum approval amount for any case is determined during our case evaluation.
 Factors that can affect our decision include: